ETFs or Individual Stocks? A Beginner's Guide

 Key takeaway

 Both approaches can build wealth.
 Both have advantages.
 Both have drawbacks.
-The key is understanding what you're optimising for.
+Let's look at how they compare in practice.

 What is an ETF?